ux-git/about-me/README.md

 ## Current project: Organized App

-🚀 I'm actively contributing to the design and development of the [Organized app](https://github.com/sws2apps/organized-app) – a tool designed to assist everyone in Jehovah’s Witnesses congregations.
+🚀 I'm actively contributing to the design and development of the [Organized](https://github.com/sws2apps/organized-app) – a tool designed to assist everyone in Jehovah’s Witnesses congregations.
 That's the repository where you can find and contact me.